yatt-code/reportly/docs/README.md

 ## 📅 Last Updated

-This documentation index was last updated on: November 2023
+This documentation index was last updated on: April 11, 2025